Breast milk - Milk

 If you plan to regularly pump at work, you’ll be bringing more milk home each day—most likely the same amount your baby will drink in one day’s time.
 If you start with a few extra bags in the freezer, you’ll always end up ahead.
 Having a nice little freezer supply will give you peace of mind in case you experience changes in breast milk supply or a day with lower output, have to skip a pumping session or need to leave the kiddo for a last-minute date night.

-Bonus tip: If you’re experiencing a longer-term lull in milk production, check out this expert advice on restoring your breast milk supply.
+Bonus tip: If you’re experiencing a longer-term lull in milk production, discover expert advice on how to make your breast milk come in faster and restoring your milk supply.